 Inventory management and warehouse management are similar functions, and sometimes are used synonymously in practice.
 However, they are distinct concepts, and it’s important for a business to know the difference.
 This is especially so if they are considering buying specific software packages, that are becoming more commonly used and vital to business success in the current decade.

 Similarities between warehouse management and inventory management

 Before going into the differences between inventory management and warehouse management, it’s first useful to point out their similarities.
 Both involve monitoring product levels – tracking parts and products with barcodes, cycle counting, picking, packing, and shipping items, and receiving orders into existing inventory.

 One commonly noted difference between them is that warehouse management is more complex.
 This is true to the extent that it’s a more focused and detailed system for the operations in a business’s warehouses.
-Management systems will typically divide warehouses into many compartments and bins, allowing specific items to be located in a specific area of the warehouse when needed.
+Management systems will typically divide warehouses into many compartments and bins, allowing specific items to be located in a specific area of the warehouse when needed – as such it’s a key function of your inventory control.
 By contrast, inventory management is more product-detail oriented, and not simply focused on what is in the warehouse.
 So for example, where a warehouse management system can give the precise location of an item within a warehouse, an inventory management system will typically tell the user which warehouse an item is located in.

 Warehouse management is not just about locating items, however, it also precisely controls what happens in the warehouse.
 For example what actions warehouse staff take and when, how items are stored and treated, and what processes are to be used for different items in the warehouse.
 Some systems integrate warehouse management software with equipment such as forklifts, packaging machines, and conveyor systems, making the warehouse even more streamlined and efficient.